 - Develop professional relationships and attend meetings with community organizations, businesses, industries, and service organizations.

 - Identify higher education and workforce development grants and utilize grant-writing skills to secure funds for program implementation and expansion.

 - Initiate and assist in the coordination of the Skills Development Fund grant applications and programs.

 - Assist with development and implementation of Continuing Education programs that address economic development within the district.

 - Remain current on all policies, guidelines, and activities of the Texas Higher Education Coordinating Board (THECB) related to continuing education and training.
 Maintain a positive line of communication with the THECB, and advise and take action as needed.

 - Maintain positive relations and communications on a regular basis with all Deans, Registrar and other key College personnel.

-- Recruit, select, and evaluate qualified part-time instructors to teach in the Continuing Education program.
+- Recruit, select, and evaluate qualified part-time instructors to teach in the Continuing Education and workforce development programs.

 - Ensure that academic and instructional quality is maintained throughout all continuing education courses and programs.

 - Conduct follow-up studies with students who have completed continuing education courses.